An introduction to the GDK system and basic commands https://hds-sandbox.github.io/GDKworkshops

 small software installations

 and in general you should not use them to run computations.
-This might slow down other users.
+This might slow down all other users on the front-end.

 Useful to run a non-repetitive task interactively